Should I hire an officiant?

 What type of license do I need to legally marry?

 The officiant is legally obligated to return the marriage license to the correct recording agency within a specified timeframe, or the marriage will not be recorded, rendering you unmarried.

 If the license is not filled out correctly, it will bounce back to the person who mailed it.
 That person will then be responsible for correcting any issues, submitting a fee, filling out a corrections form and re-submitting everything.

 Do you know how to obtain your marriage certificate after the marriage?
 A professional officiant will be able to give you all the details, including how and where to obtain one (you will need this document if you buy a house as a married couple or wish to add your spouse to your insurance plan).

 The marriage license filing is HUGE, and it determines whether or not the two of you were legally married.
 Let a professional wedding officiant handle the legal details for you so you can relax on your honeymoon as a legally wed couple!

-Officiant Amber is a professional wedding officiant based in Grand Forks, ND that has married more than 200 couples.
+Officiant Amber is a professional wedding officiant based in Grand Forks and Fargo, ND.
 Go to officiantamber.com or chat with her on Facebook and Instagram @officiantamber.